All Episodes

 We had two park service people come in and get worked over.

-Um no cops took it up, unfortunately.
+No cops took it up, unfortunately.

-I know all of them though, and they're like, I'm not going in there.
+I know all of them, though, and they're like, I'm not going in there.

 I'm like, we'll try to convince someone to do it.

-So, Ryan, I as a layman, and I don't mean to just totally change subjects, but that's exactly what I'm doing.
+So, Ryan, as a layman, and I don't mean to just totally change subjects, but that's exactly what I'm doing.

-Um, what the fuck happened on 9-11?
+What the fuck happened on 9-11?

 Wow, that's an open-ended question.

-Other than Al Qaeda did run the buildings, yeah.
+Other than that, Al-Qaeda did run buildings.

-All the airplanes are real, Al Qaeda's real.
+All the airplanes are real.

 It's had a hand in glove relationship.

-We armed them, we trained them, we financed them.
+We armed them.

-They used them in Bosnia, they used them in other conflicts when it was you know within our interest, our meaning, the Israelis.
+They used them in other conflicts when it was, you know, within.

-And they struck on September 11th, but there seems to have been faction in the US, knew it was coming.
+And they struck on September 11th, but there seems to have been faction in the U.S. knew it was coming.

 We have evidence of foreign knowledge and support from foreign states.